 MORE THAN MEETS THE EYE

 Living on campus is a unique part of your college experience.
 That’s why students under age 21 who are not heads of households or not living with their parents or guardians are required to live on campus.
-Ellsworth has two residence halls (Thompson and Wall Halls), one co-ed Apartment complex and one co-ed Suites building.
-In the residence halls, Thompson Hall houses 192 male students and Wall Hall houses 104 female and male students.
+Ellsworth has three residence halls (Lloyd, Thompson, and Wall Halls), one co-ed Apartment complex, and one co-ed Suites building.
+In the residence halls, Lloyd Hall houses 126 female and male students, Thompson Hall houses 192 male students, and Wall Hall houses 104 female and male students.
 Handicap-accessible rooms are available.

 The residence hall rooms are furnished with beds and mattresses, draperies, study desks, chairs, and dressers; closet space is available, plus access to cable television (TVs are not furnished).
 There are also lounges, study areas, laundry facilities, recreational areas, vending machines and television areas in each building.
 Computers used in the residence halls can be hooked up to an ethernet system that requires an ethernet cable to access the network.